What is Sepsis?

 Six signs of Sepsis – essential information for every parent:

-Sepsis is a common and potentially life-threatening condition where the body’s immune system over reacts to an infection; resulting in widespread inflammation, swelling and blood clots.
+Sepsis is a common and potentially life-threatening condition where the body’s immune system overreacts to an infection.
+It results in widespread inflammation, swelling and blood clots.
 This leads the body to go into septic shock, characterised by a dramatic decrease in blood pressure interrupting the blood supply to vital organs such as the brain, heart and kidneys.
-Sepsis needs to be treated quickly and aggressively in hospital and is sadly often responsible for amputations, brain damage and deaths.
+Sepsis needs to be treated quickly and aggressively in hospital.
+Sadly, it is often responsible for amputations, brain damage and deaths.
 It is vitally important to recognise symptoms early and treat promptly.

-As of January 2020, one in five deaths around the world is caused by sepsis.
+As of January 2020, sepsis causes one in five deaths around the world.
 The researchers at the University of Washington estimate that 11 million people a year are dying from sepsis – more than are killed by cancer.
 Most cases were in poor and middle income countries, but even wealthier nations are dealing with sepsis.
-But even in the UK, sepsis is a challenge.
+Even in the UK, sepsis is a challenge.
 The death rate is higher than in countries such as Spain, France and Canada.
 There are around 48,000 deaths from sepsis in the UK each year, the report shows.
 One of the most common ways of developing Sepsis is following an operation or injury where the wound becomes infected, or as a secondary infection following an illness such as Meningitis, a chest infection or septic throat.